agiraudet/agiraudet/README.md

 Graduated from school 42 in Paris, currently working towards validating the RNCP 7 title "Information Systems and Networks" alongside my job.

-My projects for RNCP 7 validation are oriented towards security, reverse engineering, and OS development.
+My projects for RNCP 7 validation are oriented towards security, reverse engineering, and system development.

 <!-- Skills -->
 ## Skills